 Medication technicians administer prescribed medications to patients or residents — usually in long-term care or assisted living settings — under nurse oversight.

-A typical day involves scheduled medication passes to multiple patients or residents — pulling, verifying, administering, and documenting each one.
-The work tends to be focused and procedurally rigorous.
+Workdays involve scheduled medication passes to multiple patients or residents — pulling, verifying, administering, and documenting each one.
+The work tends to be focused and procedurally rigorous — the procedures exist because medication errors have real consequences.

 Collaboration involves nurses, residents, families, and sometimes pharmacy staff.
-What's harder than expected is the precision required — medication errors have real consequences, and the procedures exist for good reason.
+What's harder than expected is the precision required — medication errors have real consequences (allergic reactions, drug interactions, missed doses), and the procedures exist for good reason.
+The temptation to cut corners during busy passes is real, but the discipline to follow protocol matters.

 Where this role sits in the broader career landscape — and where it can take you.